-Division of A by a constant k is analogous to subtraction; we set $A' \leftarrow A$ and $B \leftarrow 0$ and repeatedly seek the largest power of two D such that kD can be successfully computed (i.e., does not cause addition to overflow) and $kD \le A'$.
+Division of A by a constant k is analogous to subtraction; we set $A' \leftarrow A$ and $B \leftarrow 0$ and repeatedly seek the largest power of two D such that kD can be successfully computed (i.e., does not cause addition to overflow) and $kD \leq A'$ .
 We then subtract kD from A' and add D to B.

 The protocol terminates when A' < k, i.e. when no value of D works.
-At this point B holds the quotient $\lfloor A/k \rfloor$ and A' the remainder A mod k.
-Since each iteration adds one bit to the quotient, there are at most $O(\log n)$ iterations of the outer loop, for a total cost of $O(\log^4 n)$ microcode operations (since each outer loop iteration requires one subtraction operation).
-This yields a total cost for division of $O(n \log^5 n)$ interactions on average.1
+At this point B holds the quotient $\lfloor A/k \rfloor$ and A' the remainder $A \mod k$ .
+Since each iteration adds one bit to the quotient, there are at most $O(\lg n)$ iterations of the outer loop, for a total cost of $O(\lg^4 n)$ microcode operations (since each outer loop iteration requires one subtraction operation).

 One curious property of this protocol is that the leader does not learn the value of the remainder, even though it is small enough to fit in its limited memory.
-If it is important for the leader to learn the remainder, it can do so using kaddition and comparison operations, by successively testing the remainder A' for equality with the values 0, 1, 1+1, 1+ $1+1, \ldots, k$.
+If it is important for the leader to learn the remainder, it can do so using k addition and comparison operations, by successively testing the remainder A' for equality with the values $0, 1, 1 + 1, 1 + 1 + 1, \ldots, k$ .
 The cost of this test is dominated by the cost of the division algorithm.